 Kathryn Lee Bruns joined Faraci Lange in 2007 and focuses her practice on consumer protection, wrongful death, vaccine injury, products liability, medical malpractice, and automobile negligence.
 Katie has extensive experience litigating class action cases, including those involving unfair business practices, unpaid wages, and data breaches of protected personal information.
 As result of her federal trial court and state appellate court clerkships, she is an expert in Federal and New York practice and procedure.
 Katie regularly collaborates with other law firms to prosecute complex consumer and employee class and collective action cases, and products liability cases in the Western District of New York.

 Katie represents the interests of 10 million Excellus and Lifetime health plan subscribers whose personal and health information was compromised during a massive data breach.
 Katie also represents a class of patients of area hospitals who were overcharged to obtain copies of their medical records, in violation of New York State law.
-She also represents clients in an action pending in the Western District related to violations of the Fair Labor Standards Act and New York Labor Law for unpaid overtime hours.
+Most recently, she was successful in winning a favorable settlement for clients in a class action related to violations of the Fair Labor Standards Act and New York Labor Law for unpaid overtime hours.
 Katie has successfully resolved cases before the United States Court of Federal Claims involving injuries sustained by adults following vaccinations.

 In 1999, Katie completed a two-year judicial clerkship with the New York State Appellate Division, Fourth Department, where she worked on a wide variety of civil and criminal appeals.
 After her appellate clerkship, she joined the Litigation Department of Nixon Peabody LLP, and later joined Ward Norris Heller & Reidy LLP (now Ward Greenberg Heller & Reidy LLP), where her practice focused on civil defense litigation.